Taliparamba: Transportation

 The National Highway (NH 66) passes through Taliparamba Town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 National Highway 66 is given node for construction of 6 lane on different stretches of Kerala including Taliparamba-Muzhappilangad and Nileshwar-Taliparamba stretches.
 SH 36 connects Taliparamba town with Sreekandapuram, Irikkur, Iritty and Mysore and Bangalore are accessible from Iritty towards east.

 Taliparamba has several private and KSRTC buses plying places inside and outside the Kannur district.
 Taliparamba is well-connected to its suburbs through several bus services.
 Taliparamba town has two bus terminals - Taliparamba Municipal Bus Stand on NH-66 road and Kakkathodu Bus Stand on SH-36 road.

 The nearest railway stations are Kannapuram, Pazhayangadi and Kannur, which are situated 12 km, 15 km and 21 km respectively away from the town, on the Shoranur-Mangalore Section under Southern Railway.

 The nearest airport is at Kannur, 37 km away.
 A road is being proposed to develop from Taliparamba to Kannur Airport which passes through Mayyil, Kololam, Chalode areas.
 Once it is materialised, distance from Kannur Airport to Payyanur, Kanhangad and other such places north of Taliparamba will be reduced and benefited.
 Mangalore and Calicut are the other Airports nearby.

 Tourism

-Vismaya, an amusement water theme park situated nearby Taliparamba.
+Vismaya is an amusement water theme park situated nearby Taliparamba.
 The bridges at Kuttiyeri and Kooveri, Vellikkeel Eco-Tourism Park, and the riverside temple at Parassinikkadavu attract many tourists.
-Paithal Mala and Palakkayam thattu hill stations are the other popular tourist spots nearby.
+Paithal Mala and Palakkayam Thattu Hill stations are other popular tourist spots nearby.